code-review-checklists/java-concurrency/README.md

 <a name="multi-threaded-tests"></a>
-[#](#multi-threaded-tests) T.1. **Was it considered to add multi-threaded unit tests for a thread-safe classes?** Single-threaded tests don't really test the thread safety and concurrency.
+[#](#multi-threaded-tests) T.1. **Was it considered to add multi-threaded unit tests for a thread-safe class or method?** Single-threaded tests don't really test the thread safety and concurrency.
 Note that this question doesn't mean to indicate that there *must* be concurrent unit tests for every piece of concurrent code in the project because correct concurrent tests take a lot of effort to write and therefore they might often have low ROI.

-**What is the worst thing that might happen if this code has a concurrency bug?** is a useful question to inform the decision about writing concurrent tests.
+**What is the worst thing that might happen if this code has a concurrency bug?** This is a useful question to inform the decision about writing concurrent tests.
 The consequences may range from a tiny, entirely undetectable memory leak, to storing corrupted data in a durable database or a security breach.